Tomorrow is officially Organize Your Home Day.

 If your underwear always looks like the cat attacked it, think what you can do to fix that.
 (Assuming, of course, that your cat doesn’t have access to your unmentionables.)

-The lovely people at Good Housekeeping put together a whopping 100 organzing tips for the tidiest home ever.
+Good Housekeeping’s list of 100 organzing tips for the tidiest home ever is also worth checking out.
 They won’t all resonate with you (obviously, there are a hundred of them after all), but take a look and see which ones do.

-Some are easy to execute, while others require a little DIY-ing to make them happen.
+Some of the ideas highlighted in the articles above are easy to execute, while others require a little DIY-ing to make them happen.
 You’ll need to decide whether or not they’re worth the effort.

 It’s Time to Put on Your Captain Organized Cape and Get Busy

 Thinking creatively and packing smartly can go a long way to keeping your home neat and orderly.
 So can removing cupboard doors (you know you want to) and being more discerning about what you allow into your living space.

 But the key ingredient for organizing your home is you.
 All the ideas in the world won’t help unless you turn off Netflix and get up off the couch.

 I’m saying this to myself as much as you.
 I can procrastinate like nobody’s business when there’s a task I don’t feel like doing.